 Teller would minimize Ulam’s contribution for the rest of his life.
 Ulam himself never seriously campaigned to be awarded his own proper share of the credit, perhaps because he was much more ambivalent about their accomplishment than Teller.
 He often compared the hydrogen bomb to the Jewish legend of the Golem, which, having been created as a means of protection, eventually gets out of its maker’s control and goes on a murderous rampage through Prague.

 With the Super now looking feasible, the Korean War raging, and the knowledge that, thanks not least to Truman’s grand pronouncement, this was now a race with the Soviets, even the likes of Oppenheimer, Fermi, and Bethe now supported its development.
 Teller, however, still created chaos everywhere he went.
 He demanded to be placed in sole charge of the Super project, including not only the research but the logistics, the engineering, and the administration.
 Knowing that that way lay madness, Los Alamos director Norris Bradbury absolutely refused.
 On September 17, 1951, Teller quit in a huff.
 Many of his colleagues mumbled darkly about what seemed a developing pattern: Teller had quit on the fission-bomb project as well just when it needed him most.
 (Teller himself would likely have replied that, as a theoretical physicist through and through, he was neither terribly interested in nor terribly good at the engineering details of actually building either the fission bomb or the Super.)
-“Once Teller left Los Alamos,” Bethe remembers, “even though they were working on ‘his’ weapon, he found all sort of reasons why it wouldn’t work.
+“Once Teller left Los Alamos,” Bethe remembers, “even though they were working on ‘his’ weapon, he found all sorts of reasons why it wouldn’t work.
 He tried to criticize it wherever possible.”

 Nevertheless, Los Alamos soldiered on to shock the world and escalate the nuclear standoff to a potentially planet-wrecking scale when they detonated the first hydrogen bomb on November 1, 1952, a scene evocatively portrayed by Trinity in the vignette whose extracts open this article.
 It stripped not only Enewetak but every nearby island of all animal life and vegetation, as if someone had taken a giant potato peeler to their surfaces.
 It blew 80 million tons of highly radioactive material high into the air; parts of the fallout would travel to every corner of the globe.
 It vaporized birds in midair.
 It cooked nearby fish as if they had been dropped into a hot frying pan.
 (Yes, that cute, friendly dolphin that was so helpful to you in Trinity wasn’t long for this world.)
 Teller’s dubious dream had come to its fruition.